kryptous060/Box-term/README.md

 ## What is Box?

-Box is an Android app for running AI entirely on-device — chat, image generation, speech-to-text, document analysis, and vision, all without a network connection.
+Box is an Android app for running AI entirely on-device — chat, voice mode, image generation, speech-to-text, document analysis, and vision, all without a network connection.
 It inherits the full feature set of the upstream Google AI Edge Gallery and layers on top: encrypted conversations, biometric lock, hard offline mode, and three additional native inference engines (llama.cpp, stable-diffusion.cpp, whisper.cpp) alongside LiteRT.

 # Box: On-Device AI.
 No Cloud.
 No Compromise.

-**What makes Box unique?** While other on-device AI apps focus on a single capability, Box ships four inference engines in one APK — text, image generation, speech-to-text, and vision — all running locally with no data leaving your device.
+**What makes Box unique?** You can sit at your desk, tap two buttons, and have a real flowing voice conversation with an AI — no wake word, no account, no server, no subscription.
+It listens, thinks, and speaks back sentence by sentence before it's even finished generating.
+Point the camera at something and ask about it out loud.
+The AI sees it and answers.
+All of it runs on the phone in your hand, completely offline, faster than you'd expect.

 ---